phillipashford/tri-correlations-nc-impaired-waterways/README.md

 Afterwards I followed Mapbox's suggestion to use their Mapbox Tiling Service.

 ##### Unsuccessful attempt using Mapbox Tiling Service (MTS) API
-I was unsuccessful in using the [Mapbox Tilesets CLI tool](https://github.com/mapbox/tilesets-cli/) in tandem with the [MTS API](https://docs.mapbox.com/mapbox-tiling-service/guides/) to alter the zoom extent.
-Here are the steps I took so do so.
+I was ultimately unsuccessful in using the [Mapbox Tilesets CLI tool](https://github.com/mapbox/tilesets-cli/) in tandem with the [MTS API](https://docs.mapbox.com/mapbox-tiling-service/guides/) to alter the zoom extent but here are the steps I took in  my attempt.

 * Create mapbox token with tilesets.read, tilesets.write, and tilesets.list scopes under Mapbox account settings
 * Install tileset CLI in terminal